 - Mad Stalker: Full Metal Force received a re-release on the FM Towns computer system with updated visuals and enhanced CD-quality music.
 It had another re-release for the PC Engine CD that also added animated cut-scenes that fleshed out the almost non-existent story as well as two new characters to play as in the Story Mode.

 - The first Clock Tower on the Super Famicom was ported to PC and PlayStation, subtitled The First Fear to distinguish itself from the internationally released PlayStation sequel, with new scenes, new sounds, extra bugfixes, and FMV sequences.

 - After the OGRE 6th Edition Kickstarter was very successful, Steve Jackson Games decided to publish the OGRE Pocket Edition.
-The Pocket Edition is is an updated re-release of the first 1977 Edition - small, portable, with a paper map and black and white counters in a plastic bag.
+The Pocket Edition is an updated re-release of the first 1977 Edition - small, portable, with a paper map and black and white counters in a plastic bag.
 The cost is even the same from that era - $2.97 (A cheap price considering most tabletop games are over $30).
-The rules are updated a bit, the counter and map graphics cleaned up.
+The rules are updated a bit, and the counter and map graphics cleaned up.

 - Nintendo's "New Play Control" line, which consists of GameCube games (which the Wii is backwards compatible with), updated with Wii controls and other stuff, depending on the game.

 - Tatsunoko vs. Capcom: Ultimate All-Stars is an updated version of the original Tatsunoko vs. Capcom: Cross Generation of Heroes, with additional characters (though one of the original characters was removed due to licensing issues), tweaked mechanics, and altered character properties.
 This is a case where the special version is supposedly for Western release only (as the original game was only released in Japan), until Japanese fans asked to be released in their country as well.